 — LSU Football (@LSUfootball) December 1, 2021

-Culture, Kelly says, is a fancy word for standards.
+Culture is a fancy word for standards, Kelly says.
 It’s hard work.
 It’s habits.
 It’s a way of life.
-Kelly’s team’s have always been disciplined and accountable, a reflection of their head coach, and LSU’s football team will be no different under his leadership.
+Kelly’s teams have always reflected good habits and traits with discipline and accountability as the backbone.
+It’s all a reflection of their head coach, and although it won’t happen overnight, LSU’s football program will be no different under his leadership.

 “Our discipline will be self-discipline,” Kelly said.
 “The players will hold each other to a high standard and that will be pervasive within the program.
 This football team will have self-discipline, they’ll have accountability and they’ll have trust in each other.”

 The SEC has an ability to continuously turn out great football teams, Kelly says, but that’s not what made the LSU job attractive.
 LSU made the LSU job attractive.

 It all came back to alignment, the buzz word of Wednesday’s press conference.
 Alignment with the university.
 Alignment with the administration.
 Alignment with the goals and expectations LSU has for the future.
 Everyone pulling in the same direction with a desire for excellence on the field and beyond it.

 That drew him to Baton Rouge.
 Sure, playing in the SEC, the best of the best in college football, is just the icing on the cake in making this a can’t miss opportunity, but Kelly admitted he would’ve been interested in LSU even if it was in another conference.